Aditya4478/Visa-Scheduling-Script/README.md

 Creating a fresh script for <a target="_blank" href="https://www.usvisascheduling.com/en-US/">usvisascheduling</a> portal !!!<br><br>
 Get Portal User accounts credentials <a href="https://aditya4478.github.io/Visa-Scheduling-Script/" target="_blank">here.</a>

+# Project Status as of 31/12/2023:
+All tasks are completed !!

 # Goals :
 1) To remove static time functions & add synchronous logic for raw/index.js code (may be using promise..)
 2) To remove the driver code weak point of adding multiple script tags.
 It should only add once & then run the content of fetched script again & again.